The headline numbers

 The four decisions for an outside-IR35 contractor

 - Pension contributions through the company.
-Employer pension contributions from a limited company are corporation-tax-deductible and not subject to Annual Allowance taper rules in the way personal contributions are. £20,000 of company pension contribution costs the company about £14,700 net of corporation tax saving.
+Employer pension contributions from a limited company are corporation-tax-deductible and not subject to Annual Allowance taper rules in the way personal contributions are. £20,000 of aving.
+This is the single mo costs the company about £14,700 net of corporation tax saving.
 This is the single most powerful tax-planning lever available outside IR35.
 The pension annual allowance calculator checks the £60,000 limit.

 - Use the dividend allowance and savings allowance fully each year. £500 of dividend income tax-free, £1,000 of savings interest at 0% (basic rate).
 Spread investments and savings across both partners' accounts where applicable.